 The 21st century has to be the greatest time to be alive.
 Life is easier than it’s ever been.

-Thanks to modern medicine and technology you can expect to live longer than your parents.
+Thanks to modern medicine and technology you can expect to live longer than any previous generation.
 But you can’t assume you’ll enjoy those extra years in good health.
 Because the convenience of modern living is working to prevent it.

 So, do you want to be part of the growing “ageing and unwell” population?
 Or are you willing to make a little effort now and enjoy health and independence as you age?